Mpurushotham/MPurushotham/README.md

 🔹 I aim to **secure, optimize, and automate** cloud environments for agility, resilience, and long-term success.

-💬 Let’s connect and discuss how we can together make the change**!
+💬 Let’s connect and discuss how we can together make the change.

 ---